Tell Congress: Stop Scapegoating Protesters to Expand Racist, Warrantless Mass Surveillance

-UPDATE: On February 15, Congress attempted to hold the 5th secret session in 2 centuries to hide from accountability to the American public and expand the warrantless surveillance regime that Edward Snowden exposed.
+On February 15, Congress attempted to hold the 5th secret session in 2 centuries to hide from accountability to the American public and expand the warrantless surveillance regime that Edward Snowden exposed.
 INSTEAD, it was delayed due to public outcry.
-So for now, stay tuned for the next edition of “tell them to get a warrant!” and if you can, donate to support our work.
+But government surveillance hawks continue to make the case for expanded abuses of our private personal data and conversations—and against modest reforms that would protect us all from warrantless government intrusions, in favor of surveilling racial justice organizations and activists.

 DONATE TO FIGHT FOR THE FUTURE